evchenie/art_contest/README.md

 The data file is stored in `.csv` format and is analysis-ready.

+***For the artworks themselves:***

-**High-resolution versions of the contest artworks are available via the project’s OSF repository (https://osf.io/y3mdr/files/osfstorage), under the folder `Artworks`.**
+High-resolution versions of the contest artworks are available via the project’s OSF repository (https://osf.io/y3mdr/files/osfstorage), under the folder `Artworks`.
 - **86 artworks** were accepted and used in the experiments and analyses described in the paper.
 - **4 additional artworks** are included for completeness but were not used in any analysis (e.g., due to disqualification or artist withdrawal).